silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 Ways to control these factors include:

 * Attach the decorator at a deeper level in the class tree. e.g. instead of decorating Page, decorate specific subclasses of Page.
-* Use the excludeByDefault option on the constructor, and explicitly control classes.
+* Use the excludeByDefault option on the constructor, and explicitly control the search, filter and order fields on the class.
 * For classes that change very infrequently, or are small, consider disabling delta indices.
 * For versioned pages, if search is not required in the CMS, consider explicit control over the stages that are indexed. (e.g. only index Live if searching is only enabled  at the front end.)